ome/omero-documentation/omero/developers/testing.rst

 of custom markers they should be defined in :sourcedir:`components/tools/pytest.ini`.

-To view all available markers the :option:`setup.py test --markers` option can be used with :program:`setup.py test` or :program:`py.test` as detailed in :ref:`running-python-tests-directly`.
+To view all available markers the :option:`pytest --markers` option can be used with :program:`pytest` or :program:`py.test` as detailed in :ref:`running-python-tests-directly`.

 There is one custom marker defined: